thermo911/ConsoleTaskManager/README.md

 Note: while calling **`save`** or **`load`** command user should enter only name of file in _*.txt_ format.
 All files consist in _files/_ directory.
-So there is some trouble in code because this directory must be in _src_ directory...
+So there is some trouble in code because this directory must be in _src/_ directory...